2023 Assessment Information

-In 2022, Monday, July 11th from 4:00 P.M. to 6:00 P.M. in the lower level of Village Hall and over the phone or by appointment are the scheduled times for Village of Richfield Open Book.
+In 2023, Open Book will be held on Thursday, June 8 from 3PM-7PM in the lower level of Village Hall.
+A second Open Book date will be held on Wednesday, June 14th from 9AM-5PM over the phone.
 If you have questions or concerns about your assessment, you are encouraged to speak to the Assessor at any time.
 Prior to the Open Book, property owners will receive a Notice of Assessment if their assessment has changed from the previous year.
 The Open Book is your time to sit down with the Assessor one-on-one to discuss your assessment here at Village Hall.
 The Assessor can explain what factors were considered in determining your assessment value.
 If you meet with the Assessor and you still do not believe your assessment is correct, you can appeal the decision to the Board of Review.

 Board of Review